KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-MySenseHat by framboise-pi](https://github.com/framboise-pi/MMM-MySenseHat)

+1. Issue: The license in the package.json (MIT) doesn't match the license file (AGPL-3.0).
-1. No image found.
+2. No image found.
-2. Typo: Found `Magic Mirror` in file `MMM-MySenseHat.js`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `MMM-MySenseHat.js`: Replace it with `MagicMirror²`.
-3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-5. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+6. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-6. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
+7. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
-7. Deprecated: Found `"electron-rebuild"` in file `package.json`: Replace it with `@electron/rebuild`
+8. Deprecated: Found `"electron-rebuild"` in file `package.json`: Replace it with `@electron/rebuild`
-8. Recommendation: No ESLint configuration was found.
+9. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-9. The branch name is 'master'.
+10. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-MySQLData by tabsl](https://github.com/tabsl/MMM-MySQLData)